nirajan10/assignment-3-array_string_functions/README.md

 ## Instructions

 1. Write code in the corresponding `src/` file for each programming task.
+2. Upload a `PDF` containing all answers with output screenshot in the docs/ folder
+   - You can create a doc and convert it to PDF online.
+   - Name pdf as `answer.pdf`
+   - Your first line of pdf should be `Name: Firstname-Lastname`.
+Eg: Name: Nirajan-Thakuri
-2. Do not change file names — tests depend on them.
+1. Do not change file names — tests depend on them.
-3. Commit and push your changes to GitHub.
+2. Commit and push your changes to GitHub.

 ---